 EU-GUGLE Site Sestao

-The buildings are in an urban area which is particularly degraded.
+The demonstration district included in the EU-GUGLE project is located in the lower area of Sestao and is the most affected by the de-industrialisation process, with high unemployment rates.
+There is a mixture of local and immigrant populations with limited economic resources and a low academic level.
 The building stock consists of residential buildings, most of which have private owners, but there are a few public buildings.
-Most of them were build 80-100 years ago on wood and long back fund structure, resulting in poorly ventilated interior rooms, and without natural light distributions.
-The renovation area covers 24,509 m2, 258 dwellings and 1,300 inhabitants.
+Most of them were built between 80 and 100 years ago in wood resulting in poorly ventilated interior rooms and no natural light distribution.
+The renovation area covers 24 509 m2 and is made up of 258 dwellings with 1300 inhabitants.

-The foreseen measures are:
+The measures implemented in Sestao are:

 - Lifts with excess energy recovery system

-- Programmable thermostats for heating systems.
+- Programmable thermostats for heating systems